 At St George’s, we are proud of the relationships we have with our children and we are careful to ensure that each child’s next unique learning steps are planned for and that the children are well supported on their learning journey.

-At the heart of our classroom practice is the balance of adult led activities supporting the learning of new skills and concepts, which we then see children being able to apply in their independent play.
-Play and exploration are recognised as the key methods for young children to explore their world, learn about relationships and to rehearse skills they have learnt in ‘real contexts’.
+At the heart of our classroom practice is the balance of adult led activities supporting the learning of new skills and concepts, which we then see children being able to apply in their independent play and work.
+Play and exploration are recognised as other key methods for young children to explore their world, learn about relationships and to rehearse skills they have learnt in ‘real contexts’.
 Activities such as playing in our role play area or leading a collaborative number game with friends gives opportunity for the development of these skills.
 Children also learn to develop their speaking and listening skills, enabling concentration for longer periods, as they begin to experience more formalised methods of learning at school.

 Our classrooms and school environment, alongside excellent relationships, ensure that the children can thrive, explore, question and take safe risks.
 St George’s children are truly engaged and motivated learners!